 Pastoral care is generally the responsibility of the class teacher, who may consult senior staff if necessary.
 However, all staff play an active role in supporting children, and children feel comfortable approaching all members of staff if they need help.

-A copy of the school Behaviour Policy is available in school and on our website.
-We aim to build a positive and supportive environment for the children to flourish, focussing on praise and rewards.
+We use PATHS (Promoting Alternative Thinking Strategies) to deliver our PSHE curriculum.
+We have adopted a solution focused approach to behaviour management, and a copy of the school Behaviour Policy is available in school and on our website.
+We aim to build a positive and supportive environment for the children to flourish, focusing on praise and rewards.
 However, we have clear consequences if things start to go wrong.
 Parents will be consulted whenever their co-operation or intervention is thought beneficial to the situation in hand, or if a serious situation arises.